CumulusNetworks/docs/content/cumulus-netq-40/Manage-Configuration/Manage-NetQ-UI/_index.md

     {{<figure src="/images/netq/netq-mgmt-login-mgmt-config-modal-330.png" width="400" >}}

-4. Select how long a user may be logged in before logging in again; 30 minutes, 1, 3, 5, 6, or 8 hours.
+4. Select how long a user can be logged in before logging in again; 30 minutes, 1, 3, 5, 6, or 8 hours.
 Default for on-premises deployments is 6 hours.
 Default for cloud deployments is 30 minutes.

 5. Indicate the amount of time in seconds the application can be refreshed before the user must log in again.
 Default is 1440 seconds (1 day).